slinjhu/notes/docs/software/data-structures.md

 --8<-- "docs/software/src/singly_linked_list/list_node.py"
 ```

-???+ Dummy Head
+???+ "Dummy Head"
-    Add a dummy head such that we do not need to specially treat the corner case of empty list.
+    Add a dummy head such that we do not need to specially treat the corner case of `None` head.

 #### Traversal
 ```